 Virtual BPI Exam Instructions

 The Montana Weatherization Training Center offers remote proctoring for all Building Performance Institute (BPI) written exams EXCEPT Energy Auditor.
-Currently, field exams are required by BPI to be taken in-person.
+Currently, field exams and Energy Auditor written exams are required by BPI to be taken in-person.
 While we recommend in-person examination for both written and field exams when possible, we want to make virtual exam-taking as seamless as possible.
 We are happy to help you troubleshoot any issues that arise when setting up and using the software, so please reach out if you have any questions or concerns.

 The requirements below are standardized by the BPI.